chrisburnell/chrisburnell.com/src/posts/articles/2023-12-13-old-design-system-new-colors.md

 Finally, try to make it <code style="background-color: #f2a5f4; color: #060606; font-size: 1.25em;">this pink</code>.

-This is about on the same level as **HSL** in terms of authoring and reading, but **OKLCH** fixes a [number of problems with the RGB colour space](#problems-with-rgb) that makes it more consistent and reliable across its colour space.
-In addition, it offers both *more* colours and colours that are *outside* of the **RGB** colour space, i.e. colours that were not achievable on the web before.
+This is about on the same level as HSL in terms of authoring and reading, but OKLCH fixes a [number of problems with the sRGB colour space](#problems-with-srgb) that makes it more consistent and reliable across its colour space.
+In addition, it offers both *more* colours and colours that are *outside* of the sRGB colour space, i.e. colours that were not achievable on the web before.

 <c-details hidden>
     <summary>Browser Support</summary>